kodecocodes/i9t/testing/testing.markdown

 ![bordered width=40%](/images/let_me_get_this_straight.png)

 To check it out in action, delete the current contents of `testRaysFullBodyWorkout()`.
-Place your cursor inside the empty method, then click the **Record UI Test** button at the bottom of the editor:
+Place your cursor inside the empty method, then click on the red **Record UI Test** button at the bottom of the editor:

 ![bordered width=55%](/images/uiRecording.png)